ropensci-archive/roweb2/content/blog/2018-05-10-onboarding-social-weather.md

 ![Sentiment of onboarding review threads by line](/img/blog-images/2018-05-10-onboarding-social-weather/unnamed-chunk-15-1.png)

-Generally lines are quite positive (positive mean, zero 25th-quantile), although it’d be better to be able to compare them with text from traditional review processes of scientific manuscripts.
-So we do get negative lines… about what?
+These boxplots seem to indicate that lines are generally not negative (positive mean, zero 25th-quantile), although it’d be better to be able to compare them with text from traditional review processes of scientific manuscripts in order to get a better feeling for the meaning of these numbers.

+On these boxplots we also see that we do get lines with a negative sentiment value… about what?
 Here are the most common words in negative lines.

 ``` r